emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

   Oil can be further treated in a polisher for optimum quality.

-  Evaporating of stickwater are optional but recommended to take out the last 6-7% protein that is water soluble and thus valuable as they provide a better quality of the meal.
+  Evaporating of stickwater is optional but recommended to take out the last 6-7% protein that is water soluble and thus valuable as they provide a better quality of the meal.